Who loves skiing and snowboarding? Who would love to ski Japan and it’s amazing peaks of powder?

 Hot Tip!
 If you are novice don’t attack the advanced jumps!
 Just saying.

-Hakuba 47 was fun and adventurous, it also has a giant green run that winds down the mountain, Kris found it a little difficult to navigate at times due to the narrowness of the track and the fact that in places if you went off, it was pretty steep and you would hit a tree.
+Hakuba 47 was fun and adventurous, it also has a giant green run that winds down the mountain.
+Kris found it a little difficult to navigate at times due to the narrowness of the track.
+If you went off, it was pretty steep and you would hit a tree.

-You could spend hours playing around there but we have children and Nana was babysitting, so once you hit the bottom you are at Hakuba 47 ski resort where you can catch the bus back to Hakuba Goyru.
+You could spend hours playing around there but we have children and Nanna was babysitting.
+So, once you reach the bottom you are at Hakuba 47 ski resort where you can catch the bus back to Hakuba Goyru.

 Hot Tip!
 Be warned, learn your timetable for the buses it can save you time and frustration especially if you have kids and babysitters waiting.